 Alternative and novel formulations (FVPM, MPS, RSPH, etc.)

-Applicability to Industry, defines generic aspects of SPH which must be advanced to foster the method’s diffusion and adoption in industry.
-The following indicative list of application domains is by no means complete, and the Workshop would welcome presentations of the extension of SPH into new fields.
+Applicability to industry defines the aspects of SPH which must be advanced to foster the method’s diffusion and adoption in the industry.
+The following indicative list of application domains is by no means complete, and the Workshop would welcome presentations of the extension of SPH into new fields:

 Applicability to industry (GC5)

 Solids and Fracture Mechanics